 - Dark Souls

-- The Trope Namer is the Dragonslayer Greatbow from Dark Souls I, a bow so large that it towers the wielder, to the point it requires an Anchored Attack Stance to be used.
+- The Trope Namer is the Dragonslayer Greatbow from Dark Souls, a bow so large that it towers the wielder, to the point it requires an Anchored Attack Stance to be used.
 Naturally, due to its immense size, it can fire lance-sized projectiles made for hunting dragons, and the Silver Knights are more than happy to knock you down from the roof of Anor Londo with their bows and arrows.
 Hawkeye Gough, the predecessors of the Silver Knights, has his own homemade bow that is heavier, bigger, and he uses it to shoot down Black Dragon Kalameet despite being blind himself.

 - Dark Souls II has the Alonne Greatbow, a type of Greatbow brought by the Alonne Knights from the Far East to entertain the Old Iron King.
 Another one is the Possessed Armor Greatbow, carried by the Possessed Armors, who wield a bow and a sword at the same time.
+There's also the Twin-Headed Greatbow, which is somewhat harder to master since arrows are nocked and fired slightly higher that normally, it is also to date one of the heaviest Greatbows and also has one of the highest strength requirements overall.

 - Dark Souls III has the Millwood Knight Greatbow, which comes with a Weapon Skill that creates a shockwave when the arrows land onto the surface, knocking down anyone nearby.
 There's also a giant living at Undead Settlement, who shoots anyone next to the white branches all over the world.
 He's actually trying to help you, should you have the Young White Branch given by him in your inventory, he helps you to shoot down your enemies from a far distance.